 Although named the Bayeux Tapestry, the tapestry recounts the Norman Conquest of England by William the Conqueror (Guillaume le Conquérant) in 1066.
 Possibly it should have been named the Battle of Hastings Tapestry or the Tapestry of the Battle of Hastings.

 Never mind.
-At least it has always had its home in Bayeux France, except for a few brief periods in history such as during WWII when this famed Battle of Hastings Tapestry was stored in Sourches and then sent to the Louvre.
+At least it has always had its home in Bayeux France, except for a few brief periods in history such as during WWII when this famed 1066 Bayeux Tapestry was stored in Sourches and then sent to the Louvre.

 Read More | And if you are planning a trip to Normandy, don’t miss 19 Wonderful Things To Do in Normandy France.

-3. Interesting Facts About The Bayeux Tapestry: It Isn’t A Tapestry At All
+3. The Bayeux Tapestry Facts: It Isn’t A Tapestry At All

 This fact about the Bayeux Tapestry is a bit of a surprise.
 The Bayeux Tapestry, despite its name, is indeed a work of embroidery of woollen yarn.
 Embroidered on linen, there are four embroidery stitches used to create the Tapestry of the Battle of Hastings.